-The same is true to create designs and logos in the advertising industry.
+The same is true for creating designs and logos in the advertising company.
 Take for example Apple’s or Twitter’s logo.
 These validate the golden ratio as the leaf of the apple or wings of the bird are in the right proportion and balance the design well.
 Lipton’s creative or print ad also has the golden ratio applied to it.
 Every element in the creative has been rightly justified with the amount of space and proportion allotted.

 However, are all creatives and designs in advertising made using the golden ratio?
 Sure, giving the right weightage to the elements in any design is important but the ratio may not necessarily be in line with the golden ratio.

 Designers, over time, get an idea about how to balance elements in a creative and that could inadvertently turn out to be the golden ratio but application of the same never is intentional.
 The intention usually is to make the elements of the design look in harmony.

 I am also aware that when you look at any brand’s logo, you and others might eventually figure out some part of the golden ratio being employed.
 But, to be honest, anyone can fit in circles in almost any figure.

 Others contend that the adoption of the golden ratio makes designs more appealing.
 But I and others would also see eye to eye about the colors, the design, and the general focus of any logo, design, or creative.

 If I ask you to choose a rectangle from a wide range of shapes, you all will choose different shapes and not just the one that follows the golden ratio.
 This is due to the fact that something need not be appealing to others if it appeals to you.
 So, how is the ratio supposed to be some rule?
 Sure, it could be one of the tools.